Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 **S/MIME** is the Secure Multipurpose Internet Mail Extensions standard providing cryptographic security for electronic messages.
 S/MIME can encrypt emails and their content... but also potential malwares they contain, making it harder to detect them.

+**DKIM** (Domain Keys Identified Mail) is an email authentication method that helps verify the authenticity of the sender's domain and detect email spoofing.
+DKIM allows the sender to digitally sign email messages, and the recipient can then verify the signature using the public key published in the sender's DNS records.
+Many email services support DKIM as part of their email authentication mechanisms.

 ### Email tools